 You know, they take a lot of the early heat in the world.

-They are experimental for a lot of.
+They are experimental for a lot of families.

 They're like, well, let's see what happens with Gary.

-You know, they sent, you know, or they'll be like helicopters, they'll have him in a fucking, you know.
+You know, they send, you know, or they'll be like helicopters.

-But it gets different, though, when you get on now sixth, seventh child, that motherfucker ain't got no clothes on.
+But it gets different, though, when you get on now six, seventh child.

-You know, Gary's got to wear a damn neck brace full time.
+You know, Gary's got to wear a damn neck brace full-time.

-He's got polio, shots.
+He's got polio shots.

 He didn't even have polio, but they gave him so many vaccines.